status-im/specs/docs/stable/10-waku-mailserver.md

 ## Abstract

 Being mostly offline is an intrinsic property of mobile clients.
 They need to save network transfer and battery consumption to avoid spending too much money or constant charging.
-Whisper protocol, on the other hand, is an online protocol.
-Messages are available in the Whisper network only for short period of time calculate in seconds.
+Waku protocol, on the other hand, is an online protocol.
+Messages are available in the Waku network only for short period of time calculate in seconds.

-Whisper Mailserver is a Whisper extension that allows to store messages permanently and deliver them to the clients even though they are already not available in the network and expired.
+Waku Mailserver is a specification that allows messages to be stored permanently and to allows the stored messages to be delivered to requesting client nodes, regardless if the messages are not available in the network due to the message TTL expiring.

 ## Mailserver

-From the network perspective, Mailserver is just like any other Whisper node.
-The only difference is that it has a capability of archiving messages and delivering them to its peers on-demand.
+From the network perspective, a Mailserver is just like any other Waku node.
+The only difference is that a Mailserver has the capability of archiving messages and delivering them to its peers on-demand.

-It is important to notice that Mailserver will only handle requests from its direct peers and exchanged packets between Mailserver and a peer are p2p messages.
+It is important to notice that a Mailserver will only handle requests from its direct peers and exchanged packets between a Mailserver and a peer are p2p messages.

 ### Archiving messages

-A node which wants to provide mailserver functionality MUST store envelopes from incoming message packets (Whisper packet-code `0x01`).
-The envelopes can be stored in any format, however they MUST be serialized and deserialized to the Whisper envelope format.
+A node which wants to provide mailserver functionality MUST store envelopes from incoming message packets (Waku packet-code `0x01`).
+The envelopes can be stored in any format, however they MUST be serialized and deserialized to the Waku envelope format.

-A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however for specific use cases it MAY store envelopes for a subset of topics.
+A Mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however for specific use cases it MAY store envelopes for a subset of topics.

 ### Requesting messages

 In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to a peer providing mailserver functionality.
-This packet requires one argument which MUST be a Whisper envelope.
+This packet requires one argument which MUST be a Waku envelope.

-In the Whisper envelope's payload section, there MUST be RLP-encoded information about the details of the request:
+In the Waku envelope's payload section, there MUST be RLP-encoded information about the details of the request:

 ```
 [ Lower, Upper, Bloom, Limit, Cursor ]